SpikeHD/reMITM/README.md

 - Make setting env variables in terminal work (add setting to set whatever `.bashrc`-type file is used?)
 - Make UI a little fancier
 - Make Linux and MacOS more stable
+- Import URIs to redirect from a file

 # Contributing